Your cloud bill grows every time you succeed. It shouldn't.

 Why you work directly with one engineer

-The person who reads your bill is the same person who designs the migration and runs the servers.
+The person who reads your bill is the same person who designs the migration, carries it out, and runs the servers afterwards — month after month.
 No account managers, no handoffs, no junior doing the work a brochure promised a senior would.
 I'm not a reseller and not an affiliate — I make money when your infrastructure gets cheaper and stays boring, not when you buy more of something.
+The base keeps the lights on; the savings share means my upside only grows when yours does.

 One engineer raises a fair question — what happens if I'm unavailable?
-I answer it head-on: everything I build is standard open-source you (or anyone) can run, fully documented, and yours — no lock-in to me.
+I answer it head-on: everything I build is standard open-source you (or anyone) can run, fully documented, and yours — no lock-in to me, and the managed plan is cancel-anytime.
 Here's how I handle that, why one person is an advantage, and where I'm honest about the big dependencies (including Cloudflare) →